-Note: Course sites will be created automatically in Sakai not long after the Registrar finalizes the course schedule for the upcoming semester.
+Course sites will be created automatically for the upcoming semester (after the Registrar finalizes the course schedule).

-If you are a faculty or staff member, and you would like to use Sakai for other collaborative projects, independent studies, research, or thesis work, you can create your own project site.
+If you are a faculty or staff member, and you would like to use Sakai for other collaborative projects, independent studies, research, or thesis work, you can create your own project site using the following instructions:

 1. In your My Workspace toolbar, click the Worksite Setup tool.